liviosilvamuller/Replication-Files-Whose-Merit-which-Redistribution-/README.md

 | File | Description |
 |------|-------------|
 | `merit_dat.rds` | Processed survey dataset.
 Starting point for all analyses.
 Contains 318 elite respondents from Brazil (n = 163) and South Africa (n = 155), surveyed between 2021 and 2023. |

-The raw survey data (`elites_2023`) is not included in this package as it contains identifiable information. `merit_dat.rds` is the analysis-ready dataset produced from the raw data and is sufficient to fully replicate all results in the paper and appendix.

 ---